ryanwoong/PetPals/README.md

 **Express Their Feelings**: Share personal thoughts, emotions, and experiences through journal entries, which can be either private or public.

-**View Posts Based on Emotions**: Users can browse content that resonates with their own feelings, fostering a sense of connection and understanding.
+**View Posts**: Users can browse content that resonates with their own feelings, fostering a sense of connection and understanding.

 **Earn Points**: Users earn points by posting entries or commenting uplifting messages, which help level up their companion buddy, adopt more pets, and gain accessories.
 These points encourage meaningful contributions, fostering a compassionate community where users inspire and uplift one another.